SANBAG Redlands Passenger Rail Project

 Information About City Land Use Requirements

 Land use decisions remain the responsibility of the City and are made according to the policies set forth by the General Plan.
 All developments are subject to the planning process and are presented publicly for comment.
 The General Plan, which serves as a decision making guide for the City of Redlands is updated approximately every 20 years to reflect the community’s present day values and goals.
 State law requires that a general plan contain at least the seven mandated elements: Land Use, Transportation, Housing, Conservation, Open Space, Noise, and Safety.
-With input from the steering committee, stakeholder interviews, workshops, and community survey, Redlands residents are helping to develop the draft General Plan.
-Those interested in the latest survey results and more land use information should visit http://www.redlands2035.org.
+With input from the steering committee, stakeholder interviews, workshops, and community survey, Redlands residents are helped to develop the General Plan.

 Local Share and Cost Per Rider

 The project cost is $250 million.
 The City of Redlands’ share of the cost has been allocated from countywide sales taxes under Measure I and the County’s Local Transportation Fund.